dtonhofer/prolog_notes/swipl_notes/about_prolog_db_operations/simple_db_op.md

-# A Simple Relational Database Operation
+# A discussion of a "Prolog Database" (relational) operation

  This is not about connecting to a database using SQL.
 It is inspired by this StackOverflow question: